brung/twitter/README.md

 ## Twitter
 Week 2 of the twitter app.

-Time spent: `7`
+Time spent: `8.5`

 ### Feaures

 #### Hamburger Menu

-- [ ] Dragging anywhere in the view should reveal the menu.
+- [x] Dragging anywhere in the view should reveal the menu.
 - [ ] The menu should include links to your profile, the home timeline, and the mentions view.
-- [ ] The menu can look similar to the LinkedIn menu below or feel free to take liberty with the UI.
+- [x] The menu can look similar to the LinkedIn menu below or feel free to take liberty with the UI.

 #### Profile page